Historical Apoplexy · State Legislative Adaptations · North Carolina

 in the supply chain to the point of original production.

-(7) "Resource library" means the distribution system established
+(7) "Resource library" means a publicly maintained inventory

 (1) There is hereby created in the Department of Agriculture and